ahojnnes/local-feature-evaluation/INSTRUCTIONS.md

             --input_type photometric \
             --output_path path/to/Fountain/dense/0/fused.ply

-9. **Calculate the statistics**:
+8. **Extract the statistics**:

-   A fully automated evaluation script will be provided soon.
+    If you did not execute the evaluation script, you must now extract the relevant statistics from the output manually.